 What is two-factor authentication?

 2FA is the most well-known and widely used form of multi-factor authentication (MFA), which as the name suggests relies on multiple factors in order to verify your identity.
 A classic example is getting money from an ATM, you need the card as well as your PIN in order to access your account.

 That example includes two of the three categories for MFA, “what you have” (a physical object) and “what you know” (a password or security question).
 The third option is “what you are” meaning a biometric method like a fingerprint scanner or facial recognition.
 Unlike even an incredibly complex password, this eliminates the possibility of a breach of your account without physical access to you.

 In Google’s aforementioned 2FA announcement, it referred to passwords as “the single biggest threat to your online security.”
 For now, passwords are still very much a part of the 2FA process for most people.
 However, the point stands that they are the weak point in the chain that needs to be bolstered by at least one additional factor.
 So let’s take a look at the best options for 2FA.

 App-based two-factor authentication

 As with just about everything, there are app solutions to deal with 2FA, these are called authenticator apps.
-There are dozens on the market, but a few that I would recommend are Authy, Microsoft Authenticator, LastPass and 1Password.
+There are dozens on the market, but a few that I would recommend are Authy, Microsoft Authenticator (opens in new tab), LastPass (opens in new tab) and 1Password (opens in new tab).
 Google Authenticator is another popular option, but I dislike that it doesn’t require either password or biometric login, it’s a potential security gap in a process that is trying to eliminate them.

 Authy is a dedicated authenticator app and is expressly used for 2FA login.
 Microsoft Authenticator, LastPass, and 1Password are password managers that have incorporated an authenticator component.
 If you need a password manager or already use one of these, I would go this route as it makes the 2FA process as frictionless as possible.